-There will be six discussion board assignments spread over the five weeks, and one-hour Zoom meetings on Monday afternoons at 1 p.m. and evenings at 6 p.m.
-Central time.
-You may attend either one each week.
-Attendance at five of the six is required for a certificate.
-The last event of the course will be the Zooms on Dec.
-19.
+Six discussion board assignments will be spread over the five weeks, as well as one-hour Zoom meetings Mondays at 1 p.m. and evenings at 6 p.m.
+Central time; they will not be recorded.
+You may attend either one (or both) each week.
+Participation in at least one of the Zooms on four of the six weeks (as well as the Blackboard interactions) is required for a certificate.
+The last event of the course will be the Zoom sessions on Dec.
+16.

-This course has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course with 10 contact hours in Lay Servant Ministries, and 1.0 CEUs are available.
+This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It provides the required 10 contact hours.

 This course is eligible for 1.0 CEU.